 - The product isn’t merged into a single product tile with other products in the search results.
 Check if there are different attribute options on the product tile, such as color, size, or number of pieces.

 - The product isn’t found when searching for synonyms of the search phrase.

 If you have performed all the actions above, and the product still doesn’t appear in the search result, please contact Ozon support team.

 Is it possible to artificially increase the indicators to raise my product in the search results? #

 Many of the above indicators can really be increased artificially.
 It can be done either by fair means, for example, by purchasing high-quality external traffic, or by unfair ones, for example, by purchasing bots.

-It is important to understand that after all, the ranking is still determined by customer behavior, so buying up bots will not help you raise the product in the search results.
-For example, you can drive up impressions via bots, however, a large number of impressions can affect the product ranking negatively, because if the product has a lot of impressions, but the number of its sales is low, this would mean that customers do not like this product much.
-Thus, by increasing the impressions artificially you can even omit your product in the search results.
+Using bots won’t help you raise the product in the search results as the ranking is determined by customer behavior.
+For example, you can increase impressions via bots.
+However, if the product has a lot of impressions, but the number of its sales is low, this means that customers don’t like this product much.
+It can negatively affect the product ranking.